daniel-tertius/tradesmith/README.md

 - - - -
 - TODO

+To Setup the server:
+Make sure you have PM2 globally installed: `npm install pm2@latest -g`.
+Make sure you have dotenv globally installed: `npm install dotenv -g`.

 ## Installation instructions
 How to install and set up the project on different operating systems and platforms.
 - - - -